Illustrator: Elaine Duillo

 Format: eBook, Paperback

-It was a bad sign that Bertrice Small’s The Innocent features one of her dullest-looking romance covers ever.
-The lone positive about it was that Elaine Duillo created this.
+It was a bad sign that Bertrice Small’s The Innocent features one of her least interesting romance covers ever.
+The lone positive was that Elaine Duillo created this.
 It was one of her final covers and illustrated for her dear friend Bertrice.

 There’s an evil villain–a hired killer sent to dispatch Elf–who falls in love with Elf for her purity and goodness.
 All I could wonder was, WHY?
 She, like most of Small’s heroines, is perfection beyond belief.

 Ok, I lied when I said the cover artist was the only exciting aspect of The Innocent.
 The villainess, Isleen, is such a caricature of slutty evilness.
 It’s hysterical.

 She despises Elf, as Isleen is her total opposite: a cruel, bitchy who-ore.
 She will stop at nothing to have Elf killed.

 There’s a funny scene (funny to me, anyway) where Isleen gets gang-banged by the villain and a couple of other guys.
 They all go at it, and she suddenly stops after a few rounds.

 Isleen cries out: “No, wait!
 We have to practice safe medieval sex, so I don’t get preggers!”
 Then she proceeds to douche the “specimens” out of her vagina with an entire bottle of red wine.

 I read a ton of Bertrice small books circa 1999 to 2002.
 At the time, I found myself addicted to them.

 But being addicted to something and loving it aren’t the same thing.